sthiede/Comparative_Genomics/day1_morning/README.md

 cd /scratch/micro612w17_fluxod/username
 cp -r /scratch/micro612w17_fluxod/shared/data/day1_morn/ ./
-cd /scratch/micro612w17_fluxod/username/day1_morn/
+cd day1_morn/
 ls

 ```

 > Question: In the homework assignment, you downloaded genome assembly fasta files and ran a shell script to count contigs.
 Lets say you want to find out the combined length of genome in each of these files.
 This can be achieved by running a simple unix command comprised of grep, sed and awk.
 The key here is knowing the features of fasta file format such as: each sequence is preceded by a fasta header that starts with ">", types of bases that a nucleotide sequence represents (A,T,G,C,N) and each line is seperated by a new line character ("\n").
 To achieve this, we will use grep to match only those lines that doesn't start with ">" (remember grep -v option to ignore lines), use sed to remove characters that match "N" or "n" which represents unknown bases and finally use awk to count the remaining characters.
 We can use unix pipe "|" to pass the output of one command to another for further processing.
+Lets count the number of bases in Acinetobacter_baumannii.fna file

 <details>
   <summary>Solution</summary>
 ```

-grep -v '^>' filename.fasta | sed 's/[N,n]//g' | awk -F '\n' '{sum += length} END {print sum}'
+grep -v '^>' Acinetobacter_baumannii.fna | sed 's/[N,n]//g' | awk -F '\n' '{sum += length} END {print sum}'

-Note:
+#Note:

-- The sign "^" inside the grep pattern represents any pattern that starts with ">" and -v asks grep to ignore those lines.
+#- The sign "^" inside the grep pattern represents any pattern that starts with ">" and -v asks grep to ignore those lines.
-- Use "|" to pass these lines to sed. sed stands for stream editor and can be used to parse, transform and replace text.
+#- Use "|" to pass these lines to sed. sed stands for stream editor and can be used to parse, transform and replace text.
 Here, we are removing the characters "N" or "n" and keeping only "A,T,G,C" bases
-- awk consists of three blocks: The first block (-F '\n') tells awk how each line is seperated from each other using a field seperator, the second block will keep counting characters in a line (using awk's default option "length") and save it in a variable "sum" and when it runs through all the lines in a stream, the third block will print the value of sum which represents total bases in a fasta file.
+#- awk consists of three blocks: The first block (-F '\n') tells awk how each line is seperated from each other using a field seperator, the second block will keep counting characters in a line (using awk's default option "length") and save it in a variable "sum" and when it runs through all the lines in a stream, the third block will print the value of sum which represents total bases in a fasta file.

 ```

 </details>

+Now run the same command on other fasta files in day1_morn directory.

+> Exploring GFF files

 The GFF (General Feature Format) format is a tab-seperated file and consists of one line per feature, each containing 9 columns of data.